JENNIFERL4209/CYOA-A-day-with-Trump/third/covfefe.md

-# Covefefe
+# Covfefe

-There was poison in your covefefe.
+There was poison in your covfefe.
 You are dead.

 [Start Over](../start/wake-up.md)